Operation Market Garden: Nijmegen

-Day 6: Friday, 22 September ("Black Friday")
+Day 6: Friday 22 September ("Black Friday")

 The Germans, wary after unsuccessful and costly attacks the previous day, shelled and mortared the airborne positions heavily.
 By the end of the battle some 110 guns had been brought to Oosterbeek as the Germans shifted to the tactics that had worked so well at Arnhem bridge.
 Attacks were limited, conducted against specific positions and even individual houses.
 Numerous well-sited British anti-tank guns also caused German reluctance to attack.
 The survivors of the 1st Airborne were outnumbered 4 to 1.
 The Polish 1st Parachute Brigade at Driel, unable to cross the Rhine, nonetheless forced a redeployment of German forces.
 Fearing a Polish attempt to recapture Arnhem bridge or, worse, an attempt to cut the road to the south and so trap the 10th SS Panzer Division then blocking the route of the Guards Armoured Division to Arnhem, the Germans withdrew 2,400 troops from Oosterbeek.
 They were moved south of the river to engage the Polish paratroopers at Driel, making attacks to little effect through the day.

 The British 43rd Wessex Division had moved up in order to relieve the Guards Armoured Division.
-Elements of the 43rd took Oosterhout from the Germans on 22 September, and then gained Opheusden and Doodewaard the following day but they were unable to push the frontline any further.
+Elements of the 43rd took Oosterhout from the Germans on 22 September, and then gained Opheusden and Dodewaard the following day but they were unable to push the frontline any further.

 Link-up between the Poles and XXX Corps

 The fog lifted as leading elements of the 43rd Division attempted to advance to Driel, exposing them to German fire.
-Whilst passing the outskirts of Elst at the De Hoop crossroads the 5th Duke of Cornwall's Light Infantry came across a column of Tiger I tanks of schwere Panzer-Kompanie "Hummel."
-The Cornwalls set up an ambush and succeeded in knocking out five Tigers in a combined use of mines and PIATS.
+Whilst passing the outskirts of Elst at the De Hoop crossroads the 5th Duke of Cornwall's Light Infantry came across a column of tanks of schwere Panzer-Kompanie "Hummel".
+The Cornwalls set up an ambush and succeeded in knocking out five tanks (3 Tigers and 2 Panthers) in a combined use of mines and PIATS.
 They arrived in Driel during the evening.
 Lacking assault craft, an unsuccessful attempt was made that night to put elements of the Polish brigade across the river.
 British and Polish engineers on both sides of the Rhine had worked through the day to improvise a crossing using small boats linked by signals cable but the cable kept breaking forcing the Polish troops to slowly row across against the strong current.
 The attempt was made under enemy observation and fire and only 52 soldiers of the 8th Polish Parachute Company survived the crossing before a halt was called at dawn.

 While much of the corridor was firmly in Allied hands, German counterattacks were still being mounted along its length.
 During the previous night, two mixed armoured formations on either side of Highway 69 attacked between Veghel and Grave; one group managed to cut the highway and prevent any further advance to Arnhem.